Virtuant/hadoop-admin-2019/docs/spark-risk-factor.md

 ![filter-abnormal-events-800x78](https://user-images.githubusercontent.com/558905/54868603-94cc5c00-4d64-11e9-8486-0f74707a431f.jpg)

 As stated earlier about RDD transformations, select operation is a RDD transformation and therefore does not return anything.

 The resulting table will have a count of total non-normal events associated with each driver.
-Register this filtered table as a temporary table so that subsequent SQL queries can be applied to it.
+Register this filtered table as a temporary table so that subsequent SQL queries can be applied to it:

 ```spark
 %spark2